 \section{Immersive Analytics for the Maxentius Mausoleum}

 Regarding the Maxentius Mausoleum, we chose Rasch's work as a foundation for a first reconstruction (Maxentius A), which closely follows his suggested measurements.
 The second model (Maxentius B) assumes a closed dome following Johnson's proposal~\cite[pp.~91-92]{Johnson2009} and adds seven round windows in the clerestory with a diameter of 1.80 meters considering the proportions of Tor de' Schiavi~\cite[p.
 28]{rasch1993mausoleum}.
 The third model (Maxentius C) adapts the flatter dome of Tor de' Schiavi~\cite[p.~68]{rasch1993mausoleum} and the windows with a larger diameter.

-This model visualises, as suggested by Johnson, a version of the Maxentius Mausoleum modelled closely on Tor de' Schiavi~\cite[p.~92]{Johnson2009}.
-Consequently, model B can be considered a merger of models A and C. Thus, we have three reconstruction models of the same object (see Fig.~\ref{fig:ex3}), which mainly differ in the dome's design and allow us to discuss which of the hypotheses about the part of the mausoleum is most plausible.
-We created the reconstructions with the 3D modelling software Blender.
+This model visualizes, as suggested by Johnson, a version of the Maxentius Mausoleum modeled closely on Tor de' Schiavi~\cite[p.~92]{Johnson2009}.
+Consequently, model B can be considered a merger of models A and C. Thus, we have three reconstruction models of the same object (see Fig.~\ref{fig:ex3}), which mainly differ in the design of the dome, allowing us to discuss which of the hypotheses about that part of the mausoleum is most plausible.
+We created the reconstructions with the 3D modeling software Blender.
 The components of the models consist of combined simple geometric forms, which were manipulated through manual node shifting to obtain necessary details.
 For each sub-component, once constructed from primitives, the measurements for those components were linearly scaled and applied.
-Thanks to the precise measurements we get from Rasch's work, the models provide correct proportions, which helps us to obtain a fitting impression of the mausoleum's former glory.
+Thanks to the precise measurements obtained from Rasch's work, the models provide correct proportions, which help us obtain a fitting impression of the mausoleum's former glory.
 In Fig.~\ref{fig:maxA}, we demonstrate this via overlaying Maxentius A transparently over a photogrammetry-based model of the mausoleum acquired from airborne imaging using a drone.